R gene: Pathogen invasion

 Despite the sophiscation of plant defenses, some pathogens have evolved ways to overcome these defenses in order to infect and spread.

 Pathogen elicitors are molecules that stimulate any plant defense; among these elicitors we can find two types of pathogen derived elicitors, pathogen/microbe associated molecular pattern (PAMPs/MAMPs), and also there is a second type which is produced by plants known as damage or danger associated molecular patterns (DAMPs).
 PTI is a way of responding against pathogen actions happening outside the cell, but a much stronger response like ETI is generated in response to effectors molecules.
 Once there is an induced resistance also known as priming, the plant can react faster and stronger to a pathogen attack.
 A known priming inducer is called β-aminobutyric acid (BABA) which is a non-protein amino acid.

 Successful pathogens evolve changes in their chemical conformation in order to avoid detection by PRRs and WAKs.

 Some viruses have mechanisms that allow them to avoid or suppress the RNA-mediated defense (RMD) that some viruses induce in non-transgenic plants.
 Further studies have shown that this suppression of the host defense has been done by HC-protease (HCPro) encoded in the Potyviral genome.
 It was later stablished that HCPro was a mechanism used to suppress post-transcriptional gene slicing (PTGs).
 Cucumber mosaic virus (CMV) uses a different protein called 2b which is also a suppressor of PTGS in Nicotiana benthamiana.

 Even though HcPro and the 2b protein have different protein sequence specific to their own virus, both target the same instrument of defense through different mechanisms.

 Genetic engineering

 R genes are common subjects of gene cloning.
-Every advance in techniques of sequencing and transfer has eased this process, progressively requiring less linkage drag, expense, and laboratory work over time.
-In the future even better results are expected from ever larger data sets, across ever larger numbers of individuals and populations, with ever greater resolution due to both more accurate sequencing and post-sequencing computational comparison between individuals.
+Every advance in techniques of sequencing and transfer has eased this process, requiring less linkage drag, expense, and laboratory work over time.
+In the future, better results are expected from larger data sets, across bigger numbers of individuals and populations, with greater resolution due to both more accurate sequencing and post-sequencing computational comparison between individuals.